rhasspy/rhasspy/docs/speech-to-text.md

 where:

+* `skip_sec` is how many seconds of audio should be ignored before recording
 * `min_sec` is the minimum number of seconds a voice command should last
 * `speech_sec` is the seconds of speech before a command starts
 * `silence_sec` is the seconds a silence after a command before ending